Pyrdacor/Ambermoon/FileSpecs/EventData.md

 0x05 | uword | Key index if locked
 0x07 | uword | Unlock fail event index (0-based, 0xffff means none, this is basically the trap event chain)

-If the Lockpicking chance reduction is 0, the chest is always open.
+If the lockpicking chance reduction is 0, the chest is always open.
 A value of 100 means that the chest can't be lockpicked at all.
-Many chests have a value of 1 which is a chest that can't be lockpicked in a normal way.
+Many chests have a value of 1 which is a chest that is locked and lockpicking it succeeds nearly with the lockpicking ability in percent as chance.
 If the key index is not 0, the chest can't be lockpicked.

 ## Text popup event (0x04 / 4)